philippebarbosa/mountCSS/README.md

 ![MountCSS Logo](http://barbo.sa.com/16FPu/60Bwg3lr+)

-mountCSS (beta) is a simple SCSS starter and small pattern library to quickstart your websites.
+mountCSS (beta) is a simple front starter and small pattern library to quickstart your websites.
 Like Bootstrap in a very lightweight version and without the bloat.
 It provides basic styles for common elements that you can easily custom.

 # How to use
 ---